MatthewHepburn/FSM-Workbench/FSM/README - BUILD INSTRUCTIONS.txt

 ==Node==
 From the FSM directory running
-	$npm install
-should fulfill all dependencies
+	$npm sudo install --unsafe-perm should fulfill all dependencies.
+Note the unsafe-perm is required as the current setup requires UglifyJS and UglifyCSS to be installed globally.
 They are:
 UglifyJS2
 UglifyCSS